seleniumbase/SeleniumBase/help_docs/syntax_formats.md

 <a id="sb_sf_05"></a>
 <h2><img src="https://seleniumbase.github.io/img/logo3b.png" title="SeleniumBase" width="32" /> 5.
 Page Object Model with BaseCase</h2>

-With SeleniumBase, you can use Page Objects to break out code from tests, but remember, the <code>self</code> variable (from test methods that inherit <code>BaseCase</code>) contains the driver and all other framework-specific variable definitions.
-Therefore, that <code>self</code> must be passed as an arg into any outside class method in order to call SeleniumBase methods from there.
-In the example below, the <code>self</code> variable from the test method is passed into the <code>sb</code> arg of the Page Object class method because the <code>self</code> arg of the Page Object class method is already being used for its own class.
-Every Python class method definition must include the <code>self</code> as the first arg.
+With SeleniumBase, you can use Page Objects to break out code from tests, but remember, the <code translate="no">self</code> variable (from test methods that inherit <code translate="no">BaseCase</code>) contains the driver and all other framework-specific variable definitions.
+Therefore, that <code translate="no">self</code> must be passed as an arg into any outside class method in order to call SeleniumBase methods from there.
+In the example below, the <code translate="no">self</code> variable from the test method is passed into the <code translate="no">sb</code> arg of the Page Object class method because the <code translate="no">self</code> arg of the Page Object class method is already being used for its own class.
+Every Python class method definition must include the <code translate="no">self</code> as the first arg.

 ```python
 from seleniumbase import BaseCase